ZadorLaboratory/mapseq-processing/README.md

 "Our Tube #",
 "Site information"

-The Site information column should indicate whether the dissected area is a target or injection, and additionally whether it is a negative (biological control) or control (water).
+The Site information column should indicate whether the dissected area is a target or injection, and additionally whether it is a negative from a test brain (biological control), negative from a non-test brain, or control (water).
 Region and Brain should be obvious.
 Note that the region labels will be used (if available) for the default plots.

 An example spreadsheet is included in